meisl/lambda/README.md

 We use `λ` followed by a variable &isin; `V` followed by a `.` followed by some λ-term called the "body" in order to define a function.
-What the function does (returns) is determined by where (and if at all) the variable occurs in the body.
+What the function does ("returns") is determined by where (and if at all) the variable occurs in the body.

 #### Next comes the meaning of Application, `(f t)`:
-This is intended to capture the meaning of "***applying a function***", which simply is passing an *argument* to a function (represented by an abstraction, as above) - and retrieving what it returns.
+This is intended to capture the meaning of "***applying a function***", which is simply passing an *argument* to a function (represented by an abstraction, as above) - and retrieving what it returns.
-Recall that `f` can be an arbitrary λ-term (that is, NOT restricted to variables only).
+Recall that `f` can be an arbitrary λ-term (that is, it's NOT restricted to just variables).

-It could, for example, be the identity function `(λx.x)`, as in `((λx.x) t)`.
+`f` could, for example, be the identity function `(λx.x)`, as in `((λx.x) t)`.
 Of course, the result of applying the identity function to `t` - is just `t`.

 What about `((λx.y) t)`?
 Well, as we said before, `(λx.y)` always gives you back `y`, no matter what's passed in.
 Hence, the result of this application is `y`, and `t` is "thrown away" (whatever `y` is we simply don't care).

 You know what?
 Congratulations!

 You are now equipped with all the essentials.
 The rest basically is "mechanics", in the sense that disciplined logical thinking will sooner or later lead you to it, no need for being a genius.
-Well, mostly...
+Well, for the most part...

 Anyways, please try now to evaluate, step by step, the expressions mentioned in the previous paragraph, `(((λx.(λy.x)) u) v)` and `(((λx.(λy.y)) u) v)`.

 **To summarize "Application":**

 Given an application `(f x)` where `f` is an abstraction (a "λ", for short), we can evaluate/"simplify" it like so:
-Let's say the λ's variable is `y` (it may as well be `x`).
+Let's say the λ's variable is `y` (it may as well be `x` but let's use `y` instead in order to reduce confusion).
-Now take the λ's body and replace every occurence of `y` therein with whatever term is `x` (which may well be just `x`).
+Now take the λ's body and replace every occurence of `y` therein with `x` (ie: with whatever term is `x` - which may well be just `x` itself).
 The result of the evaluation/"simplification" is then just the body after that substitution.

-In case `f` is not an abstraction - well, then so be it.
-We then cannot "simplify" the given application any further and simply leave it as is.
+If `f` is not an abstraction - well, then so be it.
+In that case we cannot "simplify" any further and leave things as they are.

 ---